PhD Postgraduate Research

 The School of Psychology is pleased to form part of the South East Doctoral Training Centre.
 The South East Doctoral Training Centre unites the Universities of Kent, Reading, Royal Holloway and Surrey in providing outstanding postgraduate training in the M25 region.
 A number of studentships are available.
-Please visit the School's Funded Studentships page for more information.
+Please visit the Funded Studentships page for more information.

 Areas of Research

-Due to the large number of lecturing and research staff, the school is able to offer supervision of research leading to the award of a PhD in a many areas of Psychology, including social, environmental, developmental, perceptual, cognitive, clinical, health, psychometrics, occupational and industrial psychology.
+Due to the large number of lecturing and research staff, the school is able to offer supervision of research leading to the award of a PhD in many areas of Psychology, including social, environmental, developmental, perceptual, cognitive, clinical, health, psychometrics, occupational psychology and neuroscience.
 A full list of staff and of their detailed research interests is given on the Staff List and subsequent pages which can be found by following the ‘People’ link on the left.
 Applicants may submit proposals to work in any of these areas.

 All PhD research students follow an intensive research training programme in their first year of study (or in their first two years of study in the case of part-time students).
 This programme aims to provide students with:

 - a broad generic training in research methods and data analysis;

 - a more specialised training in the specific methods and techniques which are directly relevant to the student's own research needs; and

 - an intensive training in various professional skills which are relevant to the role of researcher.